In The Beginning There Was Francis…

 And Then It Happened; The Role of a Lifetime!

 He did everything he could to regain his lost popularity, taking a supporting role in a musical ” “On The Town,” in 1949, but when he got the role of Maggio in “From Here To Eternity,” in 1953, it was the catalyst to a whole new level of fame.
 He won that year’s Oscar for Best Supporting Actor and his stardom from that point was assured.
 He became known as a “triple threat,” since he could act, sing and even dance in subsequent roles He would continue his rise through the Elvis era and the invasion of the Beatles.
 Never again would he lose his attraction for the public and is revered today by musicians, entertainers and the public.
-Not only that, but he is connected with specific songs that seemed written just for him; “My Way,” written by Paul Anka or “New York, New York!” written by John Kander and Fred Ebb, among others, and one which is engraved on the headstone of his grave.
+Not only that, but he is connected with specific songs that seemed written just for him; “My Way,” written by Paul Anka or “New York, New York!” written by John Kander and Fred Ebb, among others, and one special song title which is engraved on the headstone of his grave.

 When Frank Sinatra passed away on May 14, 1998 at Cedars-Sinai Hospital in Los Angeles, the whole world felt the loss.
 The Empire State Building in New York was bathed in blue light the night after his passing.
 The lights on the Vegas “Strip” were dimmed in his memory and for a moment all action was suspended.
+It seemed that no one on earth could not be aware of his death.

 The words imprinted on his grave marker read “The Best Is Yet To Come,” which is, appropriately enough, the title of one of his best-loved songs.
 That phrase is followed by “Beloved Husband and Father.”
 Even in death he was bigger than life, as significant increases in worldwide sales of his music were reported that month.
 I suspect that somewhere in an afterlife, Sinatra is now holding court as the “Chairman of the Board,” regaling members of his adoring audience with the chapters of his life and launching into his great songs.
 After all, it was always his true calling to sing and entertain.